digitalbuiltenvironment/O1-Migration-Scripts/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+What needs to be installed beforehand
 ```
 1. Selenium
 ```